MuckRock/cicero-koppers-air-pollution/README.md

 ### Illinois Air Emissions Inventory
 Through an open-records request to the Illinois Environmental Protection Agency, MuckRock and the Cicero Independiente received Illinois state inventory data from 2012 to 2021, for 141 pollutants released at more than 1,000 facilities in Cook County.

-This data is in the file `data/raw/foia_reported_emissions_2012-2021.csv` and is used in `analysis/findings_notebook.qmd` to calculate the average annual pollution of Koppers compared to other polluters in Cook County 2012 to 2021.
+This data is in the file `data/raw/foia_reported_emissions_2012-2021.csv` and is used in `analysis/findings_notebook.qmd` to calculate the average annual pollution of Koppers compared to other polluters in Cook County from 2012 to 2021.

 ### EPA's Toxics Release Inventory
 After analyzing the amount and types of emissions from Koppers in Cicero, we compared the plant to others nationally using the federal [EPA’s Toxics Release Inventory](https://www.epa.gov/toxics-release-inventory-tri-program/tri-data-and-tools).
 We pulled 10 years’ worth of the [Basic Plus Data Files](https://www.epa.gov/toxics-release-inventory-tri-program/tri-basic-plus-data-files-calendar-years-1987-present), from 2012 to 2022.

 The raw data files are in `data/raw/toxic_release_inventory`.
 In `etl/prep_tri_data.R`, we then concatenated the years together and filtered the data to focus on the column `115_total_air_emissions`, which is the total air emissions for the facility, for several hazardous or cancer-linked chemicals, including those also emitted at Koppers: benzene, naphthalene, phthalic anhydride, maleic anhydride, quinoline, styrene and creosote.

-The filter data was exported to `data/koppers_tri_pollutants.csv` and used in `analysis/findings_notebook.qmd` to assess how Koppers compares to other facilities that report their emissions in the Toxics Release Inventory across the country.
+The filter data was exported to `data/koppers_tri_pollutants.csv` and used in `analysis/findings_notebook.qmd` to assess how Koppers compares to other facilities across the country that report their emissions in the Toxics Release Inventory.

 ### EPA's AirToxScreen
-We also used the federal EPA’s national air toxics risk assessment based on emissions inventories, now called AirToxScreen, to identify census tracts in Cicero that face an elevated risk of cancer from benzene and naphthalene.
+We also used the federal EPA’s national air toxics risk assessment based on emissions inventories, now called [AirToxScreen](https://www.epa.gov/AirToxScreen/2019-airtoxscreen), to identify census tracts in Cicero that face an elevated risk of cancer from benzene and naphthalene.
+We downloaded the `2019 AirToxScreen National Cancer Risk by Pollutant (xlsx)` file and stored it in `data/raw/2019_National_CancerRisk_by_tract_poll.xlsx` before loading it into `etl/prep_tract_analysis` to filter the data file and make it smaller, so it could be used in `analysis/findings_notebook.qmd` to compare the cancer risks from benzene and naphthalene in Cicero to census tracts across the country.

 ## Data Transformation and Analysis